CEDARScript/cedarscript-grammar/README.md

 Most useful for AI code assistants.

+It's a domain-specific language designed to improve how AI coding assistants interact with codebases and communicate their code modification intentions.
+It provides a standardized way to express complex code modification and analysis operations, making it easier for AI-assisted development tools to understand and execute these tasks.

 ## How to use it

 1. You can easily [install a tool that supports CEDARScript](https://github.com/CEDARScript/cedarscript-integration-aider/blob/main/README.md#installation).